-In a recent revelation, Officer Keith Sandy was recorded discussing shooting James Boyd two hours before the fatal shooting took place.
-He referred to Mr. Boyd as a “f***ing lunatic” and contemptfully stated to a state trooper that he intended to shoot him with a shotgun.
+During the investigation, it was revealed that Officer Keith Sandy was recorded discussing shooting James Boyd two hours before the fatal shooting took place.
+He referred to Mr. Boyd as a “f***ing lunatic” and contemptuously stated to a state trooper that he intended to shoot him with a shotgun.

 A civil lawsuit against the city is pending.

 The two officers who shot their rifles were Dominique Perez and Keith Sandy.
 Let the department know how the public feels about the death of James Boyd.